^Branch ~tree~

 Annotate

-2. Recursive formation: In ~context~ of any item (node), ^Create a ^Tree for it to ^Make its parent ^Tree ^Grow.
+2. ^Form its ~structure~ in ~repeat~ of this ~step~.
+In ~context~ of any node, ^Create a ~list~ of items to ^Make its parent ^Tree ^Grow.

 4. ^Prefer ~DRY-KISS~ and ~turtles~ ^When we ^Create it.